aedan-chiari/dagster/README.md

 # Stock Price Email Pipeline

+A demonstration Dagster pipeline that showcases data orchestration patterns and best practices.

-A Dagster pipeline that fetches stock prices and sends email notifications with daily price updates.
+> **Note**: This is a learning/portfolio project designed to demonstrate Dagster capabilities, not a production trading tool.
+It fetches stock prices and sends email notifications to illustrate real-world data pipeline patterns.

 ## Features